davidsansome/InterUSS-Platform/datanode/docker/README.md

 ### docker-compose_storageapitest.yaml

-This docker-compose configuration tests the storage API image above by instantiating a storage API container along with a connected Zookeeper node in stand alone mode.
+This docker-compose configuration tests the storage API image above by instantiating a storage API container along with a connected CockroachDB node in stand alone mode.
 With this system up, the InterUSS Platform storage API is exposed on localhost:INTERUSS_API_PORT.

-### Dockerfile_reverseproxy

-This Dockerfile builds an image containing an nginx reverse proxy intended to gate requests to the storage API and provide HTTPS access to the API.

 ### docker-compose.yaml